Senior Poster Session (Class of 2019)

 Q: What do I do with my printed poster before the session?

-A: You can leave it with Bridget to store until the session.
+A: You can leave it in the department office to store until your poster session.
 During the day of the session, come get your poster and hang it up.

 Q: What if the project I'd like to choose was group work that I did with partners?

-A: That's fine, you will still each create your own poster and present it solo.
+A: No problem!
+You will still create your own poster and present it by yourself.
 You and your group member(s) can choose the same topic.
 Ideally, you'd focus on different aspects of the project.

 Q: How much time should I expect to put into this project?